MichaelMulat/bootcamp/README.md

 # bootcamp

-This is the first html project for the bootcamp.
+## This is Michael's first html project for the bootcamp.